world’s freshest oysters from bruny island

 2005 Native Point Tamar Valley, TAS 63

-Bright crimson in colour, this Pinot Noir has a fragrant bouquet of black Morella cherry, raspberry and red plums, laden with savoury spice.
+Bright crimson in colour, this pinot noir has a fragrant bouquet of black morello cherry, raspberry and red plums, laden with savoury spice.
 The palate is soft and supple with lingering fruit sweetness and a hint of violets.
 Complex and balanced with fine integrated tannins.

 2007 Coal Valley Vineyard Coal River Valley, TAS 57

-This Pinot Noir has the hallmark of Coal Valley characters.
+This pinot Noir has the hallmark of Coal Valley characters.
 Ripe and vibrant sweet cherry aromas with hints of mint and a well structured palate with attractive depth of fruit.
-Raspberry fruit flavours combine with some chocolate, nice tannins and a more than adequate length.
+Raspberry fruit flavours combine with some chocolate, nice tannins and a long and satisfying length.

 2008 Apsley Gorge ‘Saingée’ Bicheno, TAS 106